 1.)
 Caffeine and smoking – If you consume a lot of caffeine and if you are a smoker, you have a higher risk of panic attacks.
-If you are suffering from panic attacks and if you ever suffer from anxiety attacks on a regular basis, reducing or eliminating caffeine and smoking can help.
+If you are suffering from panic attacks and if you ever suffer from anxiety attacks regularly, reducing or eliminating caffeine and smoking can help.

 2.)
 Trauma – Childhood trauma or experiencing traumatic events can put you at risk for panic attacks.
 New studies show that we actually hold memories inside us.
-So, we can be affected in a more profound way by our experiences with our ancestors, particularly our parents.
+So, we can be affected more profoundly by our experiences with our ancestors, particularly our parents.
 In terms of trauma, your body holds emotion.
-If you had a traumatic event in your childhood and you are now in your 40's, you may think you're already past the experience, but it is quite possible those hidden memories are causing your attacks.
+If you had a traumatic event in your childhood and you are now in your 40's, you may think you're already past the experience, but those hidden memories may be causing your attacks.
 Emotions, if they are buried alive, never really die.
 They can resurface any time something triggers them.

 5 Most Important Ways To Deal With Panic Attacks:

 1.)
 Educate yourself – Knowledge is power.
-Do some personal research around your panic attacks.
+Do some personal research on your panic attacks.
 Find out more about the symptoms, causes, and risks and really gain a better understanding.